 In June 2019, construction on a new location in Essen began.
 GLS is investing about 16 million euros in the depot, which will also serve as a European hub.
-It is scheduled to open in the summer of 2020.
+It is scheduled to open in the autumn of 2020.

 Germany: new depot in Essen with European hub function